Common Backyard Birds and Their Sounds

 Backyard Bird Sound Identification Use Cases

-• Learning feeder visitors: Visual identification helps when you have a photo but no name for the subject.
+- Learning feeder visitors: A quick image match can help put a species name to the bird perched on your feeder or fence.
 Scan the bird at the feeder, then connect the result to its common calls, such as cardinal chips, chickadee calls, or finch chatter.

 Backyard Bird Call Identification Limitations